Zenika/til-v2-frontend/README.md

 All the configuration is done through environment variables.
 There is only one variable to set:

 * **(Mandatory)** `PUBLIC_TIL_SERVER_URL`: The base URL (**without the leading /**) to the backend.
 In development, you can set it in
   `.env.development` file.
 The `.env` file must stay at `/api`, because we are using a Nginx reverse proxy on production.
+You have to specify the port, otherwise nginx will mess up.
+A correct example is: `https://til-backend.35.190.222.151.sslip.io:443`.

 ## Features